Why Are Dogs Scared of Fireworks? How to Keep Your Dog Calm During Fireworks · Kinship

 Create a safe and calming space for your dog.

-One of the best ways to calm your dog during fireworks is to make a space in your home for them to feel safe and comfortable.
-Choose a space with no windows, like the inside of a large closet or a bathroom, and create a cozy cave where your dog can hide from the noise and lights of the fireworks.
-You can even use a crate if your dog already feels safe there.
+One of the best ways to calm your dog during fireworks is to create a space in your home for them to feel safe and cozy.
+Choose a space with no windows, like the inside of a large closet or a bathroom, and create a comfy cave where your dog can hide away from the noise and lights of the fireworks.
+You can even use a crate if your dog already feels safe there (don’t try to crate train for the first time on the holiday).
 Give your pup some of their favorite toys and treats so they feel at home and (hopefully) more relaxed.

 “If you can, try to engage your dog in a playful or fun activity, such as a training or play session, before the noises are expected to begin,” Dr. Fadl suggests.
 “Using positive reinforcement, like rewarding calm behaviors with treats or affection, can be helpful in a sound-phobic dog.”